marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## Neural_Network_Model_Training_Recognization &#x1F537;

-Deep Reinforcement Learning (RL)

-states are partially observable and agent navigates a 3D environment in a first-person perspective, which makes the task more suitable for real-world robotics applications.

-We present a method
-to augment these models to exploit game feature information such as the presence of enemies or items, during the training phase.
-Our model is trained to simultaneously learn these fea- tures along with minimizing a Q-learning objective, which is shown to dramatically improve the training speed and perfor- mance of our agent.
-Our architecture is also modularized to allow different models to be independently trained for differ- ent phases of the game.
-We show that the proposed architec- ture substantially outperforms built-in AI agents of the game as well as average humans in deathmatch scenarios.

-Reinforcement learning deals with learning a policy for an agent interacting in an unknown environment.
-At each step, an agent observes the current state s t of the environment, decides of an action a t according to a policy π, and observes a reward signal r t .
-The goal of the agent is to find a policy that maximizes the expected sum of discounted rewards R t
+**Deep Reinforcement Learning**

-We used reinforcement learning (RL), which allows a bot to learn a problem by interacting with its environment.
-The environment provides a reward or penalty based on how the bot is performing.
-These values are used to build a map telling the bot which action is good to perform in the current state of the environment.
-In our game, the bot receives a reward if it collects an item or kills an enemy.
+  * Allows bot to learn how to aim by interacting with its unknown 3D environment.
+In our game, the bot receives a reward if it correctly kills an enemy, hence the name b00m-h3adsh0.
 If the bot dies, it gets a penalty.
+  * For each step, bot observes the current state s t of the environment, decides of an action, and observes reward signal where the goal of the agent is to find a policy that maximizes the expected sum of discounted rewards
+  * Game states are partially observable

+**Q-Learning Adaptation**
- To play the game, we used a Q-Learning adaptation for Deep Learning to train the autonomous agent.
-In both cases, the input was only the pixels of an image.
-We show that this single network architecture is suitable for the classification task and is capable of playing the 3D game.
+  * Used a Q-Learning adaptation for Deep Learning to train the autonomous agent

-  2) **Support Vector Machine (SVM) without dimensionality reduction**
-      * Supervised machine learning algorithm
-      * Used mainly for classification problems (ocasionally regression)
-      * Plot each data item as a point in n-dimensional space where n is number of features you have with the value of each feature being the value of a particular coordinate
-      * Perform classification by finding the hyper-plane that differentiates the two classes
+  * Inputs are screenshots of the fps game (pixels)
+  * Deep reinforcement learning allows bot to learn game features simultaneously along with minimizing a Q-learning objective

-  3) **Dynamic Bayesian Network**
+**Dynamic Bayesian Network**
     * Common for aimbot detections in FPS games
     * Used for probabilistic modeling and inference in discrete-time
     * Implementation options:
       * libDAI - A free and open source C++ library for Discrete Approximate Inference in graphical models (C++)
       * Mocapy++ (C++) - A toolkit for inference and learning in dynamic Bayesian networks

 ---